Complexity and curvature of (pairs of) Cohen-Macaulay modules, and their applications: Introduction

 \item In particular, if $\Ext_R^{\gg 0}(M,M)=0$, then either $\pd_R(M)<\infty$ or $\id_R(M)<\infty$. \item If $R$ is Gorenstein and $\Ext_R^{\gg 0}(M,M)=0$, then $R$ is hypersurface. \end{enumerate} \end{customtheorem}

-As applications of Theorems~\ref{thm-A} and \ref{thm-B}, we provide various criteria for a local ring to be complete intersection in terms of Ext and Tor complexity and curvature of certain pairs of CM modules.
+As applications of Theorem~\ref{thm-A} and \Cref{thm:cx-curv-min-mult}, in \Cref{sec:char}, we provide various criteria for a local ring to be complete intersection in terms of Ext and Tor complexity and curvature of certain pairs of CM modules.
+We just mention here two such criteria.